php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

 ## Getting started

-Follow these step to get up and running with minimal fuss.
+Follow these steps to get up and running with minimal fuss.
 - Download or clone this repository to your target directory
 - cd (change directory) to the root directory of the application
 - For setup on Windows, right-click and select 'Git Bash Here' (Git for Windows required)